DeqingSun/Debug-STM8-with-SDCC-and-VSCode/README.md

 ### OpenOCD has issue

 Try to use OpenOCD to flash the target first.
 You may modify the Makefile, remove ```--debug``` and ```--out-fmt-elf``` from the CFLAGS, change elf to hex in ```compile```, uncomment ```openocd_flash``` and use it to see if openocd can flash the hex file successfully.

+### STM8-gdb has "No such file or directory" error when loading elf

+It seems STM8-gdb will escape slash after launch.json escape slash.
+So just do full path with 4 slashes.

 ### STM8-gdb has issue